Codeinwp/wp-product-review/readme.txt

 2. With an FTP program, access your site?s server.
 3. Upload (copy) the Plugin file(s) or folder to the /wp-content/plugins folder.
 4. In your WordPress Administration Panels, click on Plugins from the menu.
-5. You should see Tweet Old Posts Plugin listed.
+5. You should see WP Product Review Plugin listed.
 If not, with your FTP program, check the folder to see if it is installed.
 If it isn?t, upload the file(s) again.
 If it is, delete the files and upload them again.
 6. To turn the WP Product Review on, click Activate.
 7. Check your Administration Panels or WordPress blog to see if the Plugin is working.
 8. You can change the plugin options from Tweet Old Posts under settings menu.